-We list some of the most common myths about ADHD and look at arguments both for and against them.
-First, it’s important to understand what ADHD is and learn its symptoms.
+In this article, we list eleven of the most common myths about ADHD and look at arguments both for and against them.
+But first, it’s important to understand what ADHD is and learn its symptoms.

 What Is ADHD?

-Hyperactive/Impulsive, a less common manifestation of adult ADHD that’s typified by impulsivity and reckless behavior;
+- Hyperactive/Impulsive, a less common manifestation of adult ADHD that’s typified by impulsivity and reckless behavior; and

-Adult ADHD presents itself in a number of symptoms common to those with the disorder:
+Adult ADHD presents itself in a number of symptoms common to those with the disorder, including:

 11 Myths & Misconceptions About ADHD